iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.3.2/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 4 reviews"/>
 </p>

+> Its missing a checkout button to end ur visit to a place.
+It needs a time out to ensure correct contact tracing<br> :date: __2020-12-09 02:30:00__

 > First try today - so very relieved to have no issues at Restaurant.
 Guess there's no need to checkout on departure?<br> :date: __2020-12-04 03:55:33__